browserid-dev/browserid-docs/privacy-preservation.md

 - Each user initiates a unique instance of BrowserID with its own persisted storage.
 - Only this instance has access to the specific user's public key.
-- In the highly unlikely event that one user's instance is compromised, it only affects that specific user and not other users.

 ## Optional Server-Side Verification